 The HSA KIT offers a holistic approach to detect colorectal cancer from histopathological slides.
 It utilizes diverse stains and annotated datasets to train the HyperCRC-Net module, emphasizing colorectal cancer features.
 Details like cell structure, patterns, and Ki-67 expression are gathered for precise predictions.
 Detection, segmentation, classification, and grading of colorectal cancer rely on histological characteristics, Ki-67 expression, and proliferation rates.
 Additionally, it provides prognostic information for patient outcomes and treatment decisions.

-HSA KIT includes splitscreen function.
+When analyzing histopathological slides, the HSA KIT offers a one-stop split-screen solution for detecting colorectal cancer using several stains.
 For the diagnosis you can just open two or more digital slides in the splitscreen function and check the environment of Ki-67 slide and the same position of HE slide.

 In the image you see the Ki-67 stained nuclei and corresponding nuclei in HE stain and can make better decision for the correct diagnosis.